 CW: medical examinations, surgery, bullying, transphobia.

-I started pondering gender on a school playground in 1985 when I was five.
+I started pondering gender on a school playground when I was five.
 One break time I realised that I wasn’t like the boys; I hated how they pushed and shoved and so I decided to hang out with girls.
 I didn’t think I was a girl; I just—in a moment, without a fuss—didn’t feel like one of the boys.
-I have many fragments of vivid memories like this, who knows how reliable.
+I have many fragments of memories like this, who knows how reliable.

 What does it mean for me to be trans nonbinary?